Every morning, scores of young girls - wrapped from head to toe - learn cricketing skills in a country ravaged by decades of internecine violence.

 "We try to avoid clashes.
 If we hold a camp in a new area there can be a potential backlash.
 We are doing it one step at a time."

-The cricket camps for are held in 4 out of Afghanistan's 34 provinces, mainly due to security concerns.
+These cricket camps are held in 4 out of Afghanistan's 34 provinces, mainly due to security concerns.

 Diana Barakzai, 24, captain of the Afghan women's team, actively participates in the game along with her sisters.